Devihem/SoftUni_file_creator_raw/README.md

 ## created to work , not to look good

- raw scripts , nothing spcecial , only for text extraxt and file creating  / softuni courses Tested on Windows  for Linux or Mac you must change the slashes for dir
+ raw scripts , nothing spcecial , only for text extraxt and file creating  / softuni courses judge

 ## !!!
 Most important , copy the exact same line of text  and use it only for Judge !!!